nwwatson/nwwatson.github.io/_posts/2015-07-30-quick-gem-for-ionic-push-notifications.md

   to test Ionic.io's Push Notification Service
 ---

-We in the the middle of adding push notificaitons to our mobile application and started to look at available push notification services.
+We are in the the middle of adding push notificaitons to our mobile application and started to look at available push notification services.
 We took a look at all the usual suspects such as Amazon SMS, Parse and Pusher.
 One service that intrigued us with Ionic Push Notifications, because our application is